 Find Nearest Tool

-Applications include finding the closest store locations to consumers in the customer file (both point files); identifying the closest cell towers (point files) to LATAs (polygon files); or selecting congressional districts (polygon files) within 50 miles of a major thoroughfare (line file).
+There are many uses cases for the tool.
+For example, use the tool to find the closest store locations to consumers in the customer file (both point files), identify the closest cell towers (point files) to LATAs (polygon files), or select congressional districts (polygon files) within 50 miles of a major thoroughfare (line file).

 A Universe input connection into this tool is optional, as this file can be specified with an input path.